ashprao/ollamachat/README.md

 1. **Launch the Program**: Execute the binary without additional arguments.
 2. **Fetch Available Models**: Upon startup, the program retrieves a list of models from the LLM server.
 3. **Select a Model**: Users can select a model from a dropdown to determine which model the LLM server will use for query processing.
+4. **Session Management**: Create, switch between, and delete multiple chat sessions using the resizable sidebar.
+Sessions are automatically sorted by most recent activity.
-4. **Submit a Query**: Type a query into the text field and send it to the LLM.
+5. **Submit a Query**: Type a query into the text field and send it to the LLM.
-5. **Receive Streaming Response**: The application processes the LLM's streaming responses and updates the UI in real-time.
+6. **Receive Streaming Response**: The application processes the LLM's streaming responses and updates the UI in real-time.
-6. **Persistent Chat History**: Chat history is automatically saved and restored between sessions.
-Clearing the chat will also clear the saved history.
+7. **Persistent Chat History**: Each session's chat history is automatically saved and restored.
+Sessions are stored individually for better organization.
-7. **Context Window for LLM**: The LLM receives previous messages as context (not just the latest message).
+8. **Context Window for LLM**: The LLM receives previous messages as context (not just the latest message).
 By default, only the last 10 messages are sent for context.
-8. **Export Chat**: Use the "Save" button to export the conversation as plain text, using the original message content.
+9. **Export Chat**: Use the "Save" button to export the current session's conversation as plain text.
+10. **Provider Information**: The current LLM provider is displayed in the interface, with infrastructure ready for provider switching.

 ## Architecture & Implementation